-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Χ seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not

+Submitted Used

-C8A SAT or ACT Х USEU
+C8A SAT or ACT X

 C8A ACT only X

 C8A SAT only X

-C8A SAT and SAT Subject Tests or Χ
+C8A SAT and SAT Subject Tests or X

 ACT

-C8A SAT Subject Tests only Χ
+C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking 7.1 applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required C8B ACT with writing recommended C8B ACT with or without writing accepted X
+C8B If your institution will make use of the ACT in admission decisions for applicants for Fall 2020, please indicate which ONE of the following score will be used in the admissions process):

-C8B C8B C8B C8C C8C C8C C8C C8C C8C For admission For placement For advising In place of an application essay ch ONE of the followired mmended conent accepted ion will use the SA wing applies (rega ardless of whether t the Essay score will be used
+C8B ACT with writing required

+C8B ACT with writing recommended

+C8B If your institution will make use of for Fall 2020 please indicate which l be used

+in the admissions process: 0.12 0 0 арриос (год

+SAT with Essay component requi

+SAT with Essay component recor

+C8B SAT with or without Essay compo onent accepted X

+Please indicate how your institut ion will use the SA AT or ACT writing of

+C8C For admission SAT essay ACT essay

+For placement

+For advising

+In place of an application essay

+C8C

+As a validity check on the applica ition essay

+C8C No college policy as of now -

+C8C Not using essay component Х Х

-In addition, does your institution emic advising?
+C8D In addition, does your institution use applicants' te est scores for acad No lemic advising?
+T

-C8D Yes X No
+COD X 140 -

+Į 4

-COE Latast data by which SAT or ACI scores must be r ossived for fall August 21, 2017
+Latest date by which SAT or ACT August 20, 2019

-Latest date by which SAT or ACT Latest date by which SAT Subject August 21, 2017
+C8E Latest date by which SAT Subject t Test scores mus st be received for

 fall-term admission

-C8F C8F If necessary, use this space to cl arify your test poli cies (e.g., if tests a are recommended (or some
+COE If necessary, use this space to cla arify your test poli cies (e.g. if tests are recommended for some

+C8F ariiy your test poii cies (e.g., ii tests i are recommended ioi some

+001

-C8G Please indicate which tests your institution tution uses for place ment (e.g., state test s):
+C8G Please indicate which tests your instit ution uses for place ment (e.g., state test ts):

 C8G SAT Х

-ACT X
+C8G ACT X

-C8G SAT Subject Tests AP
+SAT Subject Tests

+C8G

-C8G CLEP
+CLEP

+Institutional Exam X

-Institutional Exam State Exam (specify): X
+CaG State Exam (specify):

-С9 Freshman Profile Provide percentages for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2016, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.
-Percent and number of first-time, first-year (freshman) students enrolled in Fall 2016 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
-Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
-Do not convert SAT scores to ACT scores and vice versa.
-Do convert New SAT scores (2016) to Old SAT scores using the College Board's concordance tools and tables (sat.org/concordance).
+Freshman Profile

+Provide information for ALL enrol led. dearee-seeki ng, full-time and p art-time, first-time, first-vear

+(freshman) students enrolled in F

+international students/nonresiden it aliens, and stud ents admitted und er special arranger nents.

+C9 Percent and number of first-tim •

+submitted national standardize degree-seeking, first-time, first ' ' •

+include partial test scores (e.g. •

+students) or combine other sta

+SAT scores to ACT scores and vice versa.
+Do onvert Old SAT scores to New SA T scores using

+the College Board's concordan ce tools and tab les (sat.org/conc ordance).

-C9 C9 Percent submitting SAT scores Percent submitting ACT scores Number submittin 0 0 629
+C9 Percent submitting SAT scores Number submittir ng SAT scores

-r ercent submitting ACT scores 1 023
+C9 Percent submitting ACT scores 99% Number submittir • 497

+0511 5

-C9 SAT Critical Reading 25th Percentile 75th Percentile
+C9 CAT Evidones Desail D 25th Percentile 75th Percentile -

+C9 SAT Evidence-Based Reading and Writing

-C9 C9 SAT Math 1
+C9 SAT Math 1

-- SAT Writing

-CO SAT Essay 10 24

-C9 C9 ACT Composite ACT Math 19 17 21 19
+C9 ACT Composite †

-C9 ACT English 16 24
+C9 ACT Math 1

+- • -

-C9 ACT Writing l
+C9 ACT English C9 ACT Writing

-CDS-C Page 8 C9 Percent of first-time, first-year (freshman) students with scores in each range:
+C9 Percent of first-time, first-year (freshman) students with scores in each range: